PlayNetwork/fs-promise-util/README.md

 	}

-### fs-promise-util.createWriteStream (path, options)
+### fs-promise-util.createWriteStream (filepath, options)

-This method returns a new writeStream object.
+The function fs-promise-util.createWriteStream() creates a writable stream.
+After a call to fs-promise-util.createWriteStream with the filepath, you have a writeable stream to work with.
+This method uses the graceful-fs createWriteStream method.

 * path [ string | Buffer ]
 * options [ ]string | Object ]